Skip to content

 Regional reporting names Asghar Bakeri, commander of the Quds Force's external operations unit, among the dead in the 6 April Israeli strike wave on Asaluyeh.

-Asghar Bakeri, named as the commander of Quds Force Unit 840, was reported killed alongside Maj.
-Gen. Majid Khademi in the 6 April Israeli strike wave that hit Asaluyeh 1.
-Wire-service confirmation is still pending; the sourcing is regional reporting (House of Saud regional desk), and the report should be read with that caveat.
+Asghar Bakeri, named as the commander of Quds Force Unit 840 (the IRGC's external assassinations branch), was reported killed in the same 6 April Israeli strike wave as Khademi.
+Wire-service confirmation was still pending at time of filing.

 The fifth reformulation of the same Hormuz ultimatum in six weeks is set to lapse at 8pm Eastern, with the most probable outcome a sixth extension framed around the Islamabad track.